-Sandstorms move fast as they have wind speeds of at least 40 kilometres per hour.
+Sandstorms move fast as they have wind speeds of at least 40 kilometers per hour.
 Often, from one moment to the next, you can be surrounded by a sandstorm.
 Most sandstorms don’t last long and leave as suddenly as they arrived.

 #6 What are the main sandstorm hazards?

-#7 What is the difference between a sandstorm, a dust storm and a haboob?
+#7 What is the difference between a sandstorm, a dust storm, and a haboob?

 Let us first explain the word haboob.
 When reading about sandstorms, you often see the Arabic word haboob mentioned.
 Haboob comes from the word habb, meaning wind.
-The difference between sandstorms, dust storms and haboobs is small.
+The difference between sandstorms, dust storms, and haboobs is small.
 Sandstorms are dry windstorms that blow big clouds of sand in desert regions.
 A dust storm is a strong dry wind containing dust-filled air that covers an extensive area during a period of drought over land that is usually arable.
-A violent, oppressive and dry wind bringing sand and dust from the desert during summer is called a haboob.
+A violent, harsh, and dry wind bringing sand and dust from the desert during summer is called a haboob.

 A unique experience